- Data Storage

 - Firewalls are in place exposing only the necessary ports through the internet and between different servers.
 Intrusion protection system (IPS) software is in place as a second layer of security, which will block access as soon as any suspicious login activity is detected.

-- The protocols and ciphers suite used to encrypt data in transfer is available at the end of this article.
+- The protocols and ciphers suite used to encrypt data in transit are available at the end of this article.

 Data access and authentication

-Only Hotjar engineers which require such access to perform their job efficiently are given access.
+Only Hotjar engineers who require such access to perform their job efficiently are given this type of access.
 Different engineers are given different access rights on different system components as well depending on what their job requires.
 Engineers who do have access, have their own credentials and these are only valid when used from specific IPs.
 SSH Key-Based authentication is used for server access.